GamehunterKaan/AutoPWN-Suite/README.md

 - Fully automatic!
 (Use `-y` flag to enable)
 - Detect network IP range without any user input.
 - Vulnerability detection based on version.
 - Web app vulnerability testing.
-(Only LFI for now)
+(LFI, XSS, SQLI)
 - Get information about the vulnerability right from your terminal.
 - Automatically download exploit related with vulnerability.
 - Noise mode for creating a noise on the network.